Irma was a teachable moment for Miami-Dade. Have we learned its lessons?

-Irma’s upward sweep through the county as a strong tropical storm, though damaging enough, fell well shy of that.
+Irma’s upward sweep through the county just barely meeting the threshold for a Category 1 hurricane, though damaging enough, fell well shy of that.

 Still, experts say, there are several lessons to be drawn from Irma and some vulnerabilities to address — some of them obvious, some not.